eclipse-kura/kura/_posts/doc/2017-04-26-kura-azure.md

 [Kura Application Connecting to Azure IoT Hub](#kura-app)

-Eclipse Kura can connect to the Azure IoT Hub using the MQTT protocol.
+Starting from release 3.0, Eclipse Kura can connect to the Azure IoT Hub using the MQTT protocol.
 When doing so, Kura applications can send device-to-cloud messages.
 More information on the Azure IoT Hub and its support for the MQTT protocol can be found <a href="https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support" about="_blank">here</a>.
 This document outlines how to configure and connect a Kura application to the Azure IoT Hub.

 ## Get Azure IoT Hub&trade; information